Dutching football bets is a popular way of distributing profit (or liability) across a number of outcomes in a betting market.

 There was not much liquidity in the Betfair market close to kick-off, but you can see that the prices are similar.

-The easiest way to work out stake amounts is to use use our Dutching calculator.
+The easiest way to work out stake amounts is to use our free Dutching calculator or trading software, such as Fairbot, to do the work.

 Let's assume that you have three selections at 5.00, 6.00, 7.00 and you're going to back them for a total of £100.